Eliza Seymour Lee

 Eliza Seymour Lee (c.
 1800–1874), was an American pastry chef and restaurateur.

 She was the daughter of pastry chef Sally Seymour.
-In 1823, she married the free colored tailor John Lee (d.
+In 1823, she married the free African-American tailor John Lee (d.
 1851).

 In 1824, she inherited her mother's business and property, including a bakery and slave labor, and expanded it to eventually managing four restaurants in Charleston, South Carolina: The Mansion House on Broad Street (1840–1845), Lee House (1845–1848), Ann Deas' Jones Hotel (1848–1850) and Moultrie House on Sullivan’s Island (1850–1851).
+She and her husband owned several slaves of their own, and staffed their hotel with slave staff.

+Her cuisine was so renowned that planters sometimes paid her to instruct their own enslaved cooks.